Canon 30D vs Fujifilm X-A2

 It is notable that the X-A2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 30D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 30D (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the X-A2 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the X-A2 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the X-A2 was followed by the Fujifilm X-A3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 30D and X-A2 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Fujifilm X-A2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Fujifilm X-A2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.